microsoft/ai4eutils/geospatial/README.md

   - ImageryVisualizer: a collection of static methods for chipping and viewing multi-band spectral imagery data that rasterio can load, such as Landsat 8, Sentine-2, NAIP and SRTM DEM.

-## Todo

-- [ ] Add a meta class for segmentation and detection models

-- [x] Add a visualization class for viewing raster labels

 ## Satellite data terminology

 Here we define various terms we use internally to describe satellite data.
 Throughout, we use the term _imagery_ to mean both multispectral satellite/aerial imagery, and other types of raster based data sources (e.g. digital elevation maps, synthetic apeture radar data, gridded weather data, etc.) that may be consumed by a model or used as labels.